J-PAL-MIT Economics Lecture Series

 The D2P2 Lectures feature leading academics and other experts who share knowledge derived from modern applied economics research to demonstrate how it can inform better public policy decision-making.
 Speakers will discuss their groundbreaking research and practice, and how it can be applied to improve people’s lives.

 On November 8, 2016, the Government of India announced that all 500 and 1,000 rupee notes would no longer be legal tender.
 This decision to demonetize is one of the most unusual policy experiments carried out in recent times anywhere in the world.
-In this talk, Abhijit Banerjee will discuss the economics and politics behind this move, partly based on recent field research in India.
+In this installment of the Data.
+Decisions.
+Public Policy. lecture series, Abhijit Banerjee (MIT) discussed the economics and politics behind this move, partly based on recent field research in India.
+Read more >

 The Science (and Pseudoscience) of Winning Elections